… updated on Tuesday, March 11, 2025 13:48 +0100

 Early bridges implemented a single bridging domain across all ports.
 Within a few years, we got multiple bridging domains within a single device (including bridging implementation in Cisco IOS).
 The capability to have multiple bridging domains stretched across several devices was still missing… until the modern-day Pandora opened the VLAN box and forever swamped us in the complexities of large-scale bridging.

 VLANs were first introduced in bridges and followed the usual “keep things simple, just plug it in and pray” mentality.
 You could assign a port to a VLAN (access port) or filter VLANs on a trunk port.
-Layer-3 switches added VLAN interfaces (a logical interface representing the whole bridging domain), resulting in the configuration model you get on modern layer-3 switches when configuring switchport

 on an interface.

-The first router-focused VLAN use case was router on a stick – a device with a single physical interface that had to forward network-layer packets between VLANs.
+The first router-focused VLAN use case was a router on a stick – a device with a single physical interface that had to forward network-layer packets between VLANs.
 Routers always performed packet forwarding between interfaces; the typical device configuration model followed that paradigm and introduced VLAN subinterfaces – a logical interface receiving all packets belonging to a single VLAN that arrive through the parent physical interface.

 The different implementations of these configuration models resulted in hilarious headaches:

-- Layer-3 switches like Arista EOS or Cisco Nexus OS have a split personality – they can behave like a router (with VLAN subinterfaces) or a switch (with VLAN interfaces) simultaneously, but you cannot combine the two on the same physical interface.
+- Layer-3 switches like Arista EOS or Cisco Nexus OS have a split personality.
+They can behave like a router (with VLAN subinterfaces) or a switch (with VLAN interfaces) simultaneously, but you cannot combine the two on the same physical interface.

 - You would configure Cisco routers running Cisco IOS completely differently than Cisco switches running the same operating system.